mshodge/youshallnotpassport/Twitter_FAQ.md

 <a href="https://www.gov.uk/passport-advice-line">passport advice line</a>
 to get an emergency appointment as you are within 2 weeks of travel.
 <br><br>
-<b><u>If 2-10 weeks</u></b><br>
+<b><u>If 2-6 weeks</u></b><br>
-For this, I would recommend booking a Fast Track appointment.
-Although closer to 10 weeks you are the more likely it is you will get your passport back in time using the standard service.
-If you fall within 2 weeks of travel you can contact the Passport Office to ask for a Fast Track upgrade.
+For this, I would recommend booking a Fast Track appointment (released up to 3 weeks in advance).
+Although closer to 6 weeks you are the more likely it is you will get your passport back in time using the standard service.
+If you fall within 2 weeks of travel you can contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a> to ask for a Fast Track upgrade.
 <br><br>
+<b><u>If 6-10 weeks</u></b><br>
+There is no real advice or perfect option for this time framer I'm afraid.
+The closer to 10 weeks you are the more likely it is you will get your passport back in time using the standard service.
+If you fall within 2 weeks of travel you can contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a>  to ask for a Fast Track upgrade.
+<br><br>
 <b><u>10+ weeks</u></b><br>
 For this, you should be able to get your passport back in time using the standard service.
-If you fall within 2 weeks of travel you can contact the Passport Office to ask for a Fast Track upgrade.
+If you fall within 2 weeks of travel you can contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a>  to ask for a Fast Track upgrade.
 <br>
 </details>
 <br>